enphnt/blog-old/src/pages/06-07-2018-git-worktree/index.md

 ---
 path: "/git-into-testing-with-worktree"
 date: "2018-07-06T17:12:33.962Z"
-title: "Git into testing with `git worktree`"
+title: "Get Back to the Future painlessly with git worktree"
 ---

 Git can sometimes make your head spin.
 I know I am safe in assuming that im not alone in the feeling because of the fact that sites like <a href="https://ohshitgit.com">Oh Shit Git</a> exist.